reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 Custom queries, however, can get a lot more complicated than finding an entry by a single attribute.
-They might include joins with other tables or return complex DTOs instead of an entity, for instance. **We have to decide for ourselves if the query is complex enough to require a test.**
+They might include joins with other tables or return complex DTOs instead of an entity, for instance.

+So, should we write tests for custom queries?
+The unsatisfying answer is that **we have to decide for ourselves if the query is complex enough to require a test.**

 ### Native Queries with `@Query`